RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_active_active_subscription.md

 * `support_oss_cluster_api` - (Optional) Support Redis open-source (OSS) Cluster API.
 Default: ‘false’
 * `quantity` - (Required) The planned number of databases in the subscription.

-~> **Note:** If changes are made to attributes in the subscription which require the subscription to be recreated (such as `memory_storage`, `cloud_provider` or `payment_method`), the creation_plan will need to be defined in order to change these attributes.
-This is because the creation_plan is always required when a subscription is created.

-The cloud_provider `region` block supports:
+The creation_plan `region` block supports:

 * `region` - (Required) Deployment region as defined by cloud provider
 * `networking_deployment_cidr` - (Required) Deployment CIDR mask.
 * `write_operations_per_second` - (Required) Throughput measurement for an active-active subscription
 * `read_operations_per_second` - (Required) Throughput measurement for an active-active subscription

+~> **Note:** If changes are made to attributes in the subscription which require the subscription to be recreated (such as `cloud_provider` or `payment_method`), the creation_plan will need to be defined in order to change these attributes.
+This is because the creation_plan is always required when a subscription is created.

 ### Timeouts